twitocode/Tantalum/content/University/Year 1/CS 1JC3/Logic.md

 - **Example:**
     - $\forall x (Human(x)→Mortal(x))$
-	    - ("For every xxx, if xxx is human, then xxx is mortal.")
+	    - ("For every x, if x is human, then x is mortal.")
     - $\exists x \; Human(x)$
 	    - ("There exists at least one human.")